 What are intentions?
 How are they different than goals?

-Intentions and goals may at first seem like the same thing but there is a difference.
-Goals are meant to be a desired result that you spend a certain amount of time to accomplish.
+Intentions and goals may at first seem like the same thing, but there is a difference.
+Goals are meant to be the desired result that you spend a certain amount of time to accomplish.

 An intention is a lifelong goal in that there is never a true point where you reach it and then move on.
 You try to always keep your intention in mind and stay true to it.
-Because of this, all of your goals should align in some way with your intentions.
+Because of this, all of your goals should align with your intentions.

 Why you should set intentions

 If you don’t feel happy with your life, if you don’t feel like you have a sense of purpose, you would probably benefit from setting intentions for yourself.